Is eJury.com A Scam? Find out in this eJury Review

-To me this is just some extra income, you’re not going to get enough cases to make a full time income off this no matter where you live, but do know that the number of cases is dependent on your location in the US.
+To me this is just some extra income, you’re not going to get enough cases to make a full-time income off this no matter where you live, but do know that the number of cases is dependent on your location in the US.

 Is eJury A Scam or Legit?

 eJury is 100% legit.
 There’s nothing that makes this site a scam.
 I will say that payment isn’t huge and this site won’t make you rich.
 It seems the negative feedback is from people trying to make a bunch of money online, which isn’t what this site is intended for.
 Most of the positive feedback comes from people who just enjoy the legal process.
-Personally that’s not my thing, but if it’s yours eJury might be a fun way to make some extra money and enjoy your free time.
+Personally, that’s not my thing, but if it’s yours eJury might be a fun way to make some extra money and enjoy your free time.

-There hasn’t been any complaints about not getting paid so I have to recommend eJury if you enjoy this kind of stuff.
+There haven’t been any complaints about not getting paid so I have to recommend eJury if you enjoy this kind of stuff.
 To learn more or to apply you should visit Become a Juror on their website.